COVID-19 - Assessing Your Risk

 The lists published by the Government of the groups with an increased risk of severe illness from coronavirus are the clinically extremely vulnerable group and the extremely vulnerable group taken from the NHS annual influenza vaccination programme.
 The Government's coronavirus guidance fails to include an essential line; “This list of conditions is not definitive.
 It is always an issue of clinical judgement."

-Rare Autoimmune Rheumatic Diseases Alliance (RAIRDA) have written to the minister for rare diseases requesting additional clarity from the NHS and Public Health England for people with autoimmune rheumatic conditions in relation to what category patients will fall into and the guidance they will receive.
+Rare Autoimmune Rheumatic Diseases Alliance (RAIRDA) has written to the Minister for Rare Diseases, requesting additional clarity from the NHS and Public Health England for people with autoimmune rheumatic conditions in relation to what category patients will fall into and the guidance they will receive.
 Scleroderma is not currently listed on the higher risk groups.
 RAIRDA has requested a more comprehensive list of 'significant health conditions' to be published with improved guidance.

 “The clinical guide for the management of rheumatology patients during the coronavirus pandemic" published by the NHS on 16 March 2020 clearly states that people with a diagnosis of systemic sclerosis (SSc)/scleroderma (SSc) are at a 'high'/'very high' risk from the virus.
 See page 4 .